A dental blog post is designed to be a free-flowing fountain of useful information.

 There’s also the social sharing aspect.

-According to leading content insight specialists Buzzsumo the longer your content, the more social shares you’ll earn.
-Check out this graph below.
+According to leading content insight specialists Buzzsumo, the longer your content, the more social shares you’ll earn.

-As you can see, content between 3000 and 10000 words is more likely to be shared.
-Logic dictates that the more social shares your dental blog post receives, the more eyes will be reading your post.
+It seems that content between 3000 and 10000 words is more likely to be shared.
+Logic dictates that the more social shares your dental blog post receive, the more eyes will be reading your post.
 By this nature, and provided it’s well-written, it should (in theory) facilitate higher conversion rates.

 Speaking of conversion rates… Check out these conversion metrics…..

-- When your dental blog post is higher in the search engines (as it would be if it’s in depth and relevent) you receive more search traffic.
+- When your dental blog post is higher in the search engines (as it would be if it’s in-depth and relevant), you receive more search traffic.